20+ Greetings In Spanish You Have To Know In 2025: Formal, Informal And Farewell Spanish Greetings

 • Buenas noches (good night in Spanish) – One thing to keep in mind is that buenas noches can serve as both a greeting in Spanish, as well as a way of wishing someone a good night.

-2. Guide to Formal and Informal Greetings in Spanish
+2. Guide to formal and informal greetings in Spanish

 In the Spanish language, the approach to greetings is different based on how formal a situation is.